AusDTO/dta-website/_posts/2017-07-07-tech-behind-dta-website.md

 We don’t have a sophisticated system managing our site, so a lot of the complexity in the website is more exposed to our content publishers.
 Adding a new or changed template needs someone who knows HTML and CSS.
 However, having such close control over the generated markup makes it easier to create semantically correct content, which helps with accessibility.

-Content publishers are likely to have never used git, and so need to be trained up in basic use of GitHub.
+Content publishers are likely to have never used Git, and so need to be trained up in basic use of GitHub.
 This keeps us consistent with the rest of the agency, and it’s actually really cool to see non-developers using GitHub.

 Our [GitHub repository](https://github.com/AusDTO/dta-website) is public, so embargoed content can’t be added there until it is ready for release.
 Most of the time this isn’t an issue, but occasionally we’ll use a private repository to prepare content, which is then merged to the public repository when it is ready for release.